CVUA-RRW/FooDMe/docs/faqs.md

 **Q: Can I use FooDMe for bacteria metabarcoding?**

 **A:** You could but it is not recommended.
 There are pipeline more suitables for micro-organisms out there.

-**Q: What is best set of parameters for ... ?**

-**A:** The best way to know is to try.
-We will try to provide pre-configured set of parameters for different applications.
-If there is none for yours you should try different combinations and range.
-[Get in touch](https://github.com/CVUA-RRW/FooDMe/issues/new?assignees=&labels=question&template=question.md&title=) if you need help determining important parameters and relevant ranges.